The Imperatives

 This is the opening statement of the Bible, in the Book of Genesis.
 And yes, I’ve asked myself whether I believe the first statement of the Bible I have been reading and carrying with me for 40 years now.
 These initial words proclaim the opening call to humanity that we should take seriously.
 God wants us to hear what He has done and to understand the start of the story of the universe and how we came to be here.
 He created everything so that we could experience His love for us.

 Let's put this into perspective: these opening words are meant for us to read or hear from a pastor or evangelist someday.
-Now, we can ignore them as if we hadn't noticed, but will we believe what we just read and genuinely consider the power and reality of what he's telling us?
+Now, we can ignore them as if we hadn't noticed, but can you believe what we just read and truly consider the power and reality of what he's telling us?
 Okay, I am belaboring this point, but it is relevant to our life of faith and belief.
 Do we really believe we are living in a created universe and that we are created persons?
-And if we do, then we can go on to read the rest of the story and learn what else this creator God of ours has for us to hear and meditate on.
+And if we do, then we can continue to read the rest of the story and learn what else this creator God of ours has for us to hear and meditate on.

-Before we move forward, I want to add a point to these opening lines that I will develop further throughout the rest of this piece.
-Yes, we are a created species, and we quickly come to realize that we are a fallen species.
-Something I learned, a bit later in life, was something Thomas Merton clarified for me: our ontology presents a problem for us as we read our Bibles, and it makes the crisis of belief the issue it is.
-So, clarifying this now is vital for believers.
-We are told we have a problem, and it is the mission of our Messiah to set the record straight when he arrives to bring the message of salvation and present the “imperatives” I will share with the reader.
+Before we proceed, I want to add a point to these opening lines that I will elaborate on throughout the rest of this piece.
+Yes, we are a created species, and we quickly realize that we are fallen beings.
+Something I learned later in life was clarified for me by Thomas Merton: our ontology presents a problem as we read our Bibles, making the crisis of belief the central issue.
+Therefore, clarifying this now is essential for believers.
+We are told we have a problem, and it is the mission of our Messiah to set the record straight when he arrives to deliver the message of salvation and present the “imperatives” I will share with the reader.
 So, what is the ontological problem we face in this life?
-Merton states clearly that sin is not just a moral choice we make, but who we are.
+Merton clearly states that sin is not just a moral choice we make but who we are.
 We are naturally rebellious, egotistical, and selfish beings who want what we want on our terms.
-Think about it.
-Let’s move on to the imperatives that I have identified as most helpful for our life to be an abundant journey.
+Think about this as we move on to the imperatives I have identified as most helpful for our journey towards an abundant life.

 We Are a Created Species, and We Have a Created Enemy